GSG-G9/dentoro/README.md

 ### Start the App :electric_plug:

-To start the App Locally you can start server First then start client side or vice versa!
+To start the App Locally you can start the server First then start client-side or vice versa!
 > To run Server, In your terminal Type:

     `npm run dev` then you should be able to go to [localhost](http://localhost:5000/)
-> To run client side, In your terminal Type:
+> To run client-side, In your terminal Type:

     `cd client` => `npm start` then you will be able to run [localhost](http://localhost:3000/)

 Now you can view the app live in the Browser!

-You can use this email amd password for testing only
+You can use this email and password for testing only

 - Email:`someemail@admin.com`
 - Password:`password`